KetanBhenwal/JIRA-TEMPO-AUTOMATION/README.md

 | Excluded path/branch penalty | -100 | Effectively disqualifies workspace |

 Top candidate wins unless the margin to the second candidate < 15 points (ambiguous).
 Ambiguous sessions optionally invoke an LLM refinement step (placeholder baseline currently returns the top candidate; can be expanded).

+#### NEW: Per-Issue Session Splitting
+When `AI_AGENT_SPLIT_BY_ISSUE` is enabled (default), if the active detected issue changes mid-stream the current session is ended and a brand new session starts for the new issue.
+This produces cleaner, per-ticket granularity instead of a single merged block whose issue label mutates over time.

+#### NEW: Title Keyword Exclusions
+Window titles containing any substring from `AI_AGENT_EXCLUDED_TITLE_KEYWORDS` (case-insensitive) are ignored for session creation/update (e.g., generic main branch tabs).
+Adjust this list if you see unwanted sessions.

+#### NEW: Standup Meeting Differentiation
+Standup meetings are auto-classified (keyword + meeting app context).
+Provide extra variants via `AI_AGENT_STANDUP_KEYWORDS`.
+If `AI_AGENT_STANDUP_ISSUE` is set those sessions log there; otherwise they fall back to `AI_AGENT_DEFAULT_MEETING_ISSUE`.

 ### Embedding Similarity (Optional Disambiguation)
 Enable semantic ranking to break ties when scoring pipeline is ambiguous: